| Home |

 bag of tricks, coming up from the cut, snapping his tail around for all

-off the next section.
+to see off the next section.
 He finished with 20.16 points followed by

 Australia's Toby Martin (17.67), Oxnard's Tim Curran (snow.41) and Australia's